 Step # 2: Develop Your Own Unique Selling Proposition (USP)

-Your USP is a short one to two sentence statement that clearly identifies what makes you different from the competition and why people should do business with you.
+Your USP is a short one or two sentence statement that clearly identifies what makes you different from the competition and why people should do business with you.
 Here is an example USP.

 My Unique Selling Proposition: What makes me different from my competition is that I educate other network marketers about the industry.
 I don’t use hype or pressure.
-I am always honest and my primary goal is to educate network marketers about how to be successful, to be an ambassador to the industry and to give our industry a good reputation.
+I am always honest and to the point.
+My primary goal is to educate network marketers about how to be successful, to be an ambassador to the industry and to give our industry a good reputation.
 Building my team is a byproduct of doing that.

 Step # 3: Identify Your Overall Business Building Strategy

 My Business Building Strategy: I build my MLM Business by blogging.
 I will create a blog for other network marketers (my target market).
-I will blog daily and provide value.
+I will blog two to three times per week and provide lots of valuable content to help other network marketers solve their problems.
 I will share my knowledge with others by writing educational blog posts.
 My blog will build my email list and will also introduce people to my business opportunity.
 My blog will also provide multiple streams of income.

 Put some thought into your strategy.
 At a minimum, you want a primary and alternate strategy.
 However, you don’t want to try and do too many things at once.